 10. Great Alaska Adventure Lodge

-Great Alaska Adventure Lodge is a fabled all-inclusive retreat with some excellent fishing in the Kenai Peninsula.
+Great Alaska Adventure Lodge is an all-inclusive retreat with some excellent fishing in the Kenai Peninsula.
 The place is remote and many choose to arrive by floatplane!

 The log lodge has several popular fishing packages including the coveted 11-day fishing journey which includes daily departures for salmon, rainbow trout, and halibut with some sightseeing in between.